carpentries-incubator/python-packaging-publishing/_episodes/02-project-setup.md

 Clean up and organize content: where to different pieces of code go -->

 > ## Exercise
-> FIXME: provide a dummy project folder, spend time sorting, or allow people some time to work on their own projects and generating questions.
+> FIXME: provide a example project folder, spend time sorting, or allow people some time to work on their own projects and generating questions.
 >